coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 - Discards all the other Tweets
 - Clusters the remaining Tweets by the busy words they use.
 Clusterings need not be unique or deterministic.

-We optionally do one more thing.
-We can also cluster the clusters over the preceding multiple batches of processing to discover the persistence of subjects.
+We can also choose to cluster the clusters into meta-clusters.

+We optionally do a simpler kind of clustering over time, but detecting previous batches in which the subject is apparent in retrospect.
+I.e, where it wasn't sufficiently strong to be identified at the moment, but in hindsight can be seen to have existed.

-The interesting part is the first thin: detecting the leading edge of a surge in frequency.
+The interesting part is detecting the leading edge of a surge in frequency.

 ## Background Word Frequency Computations

-The main processing pipeline normalizes the words from each incoming Tweet and puts them on a queue that is read by an offline thread that does frequency calculations in the usual way on a sliding window of the stream of words (tokens.)
+The main processing pipeline normalizes the words from each incoming Tweet and puts them on a queue that is read by a background thread that does frequency calculations in the usual way on a sliding window of the stream of words (tokens.)
 The size of this window is set in configuration.
-It is in the millions.
+It is typically in the millions.

 The tokens are written to disk in ordered batches, so that when the target size of the window is reached, the older batches can be read in and the tokens subtracted from the counts.

-The background process converts the counts into frequency statistics that are turned into filters and supplied transparently to the main processing loop.
+The background process converts the counts into frequency statistics that are used to construct frequency class filters that are supplied transparently to the main processing loop.
 These are used to partition the stream of incoming words into equivalence classes based on frequency.

 Each frequency class gets approximately the same number of usages, but they comprise wildly differnt numbers of unique tokens.
-The lowest frequency class--one usage in millions, has more tokens by far than all the rest put together.
-The most frequent class has a couple of hundred words and has just as many usages.
+The most frequently used word class has fewer than 250 entries.
+The least frequently used word class has several million entries.

 Note that new words come along all the time, even after weeks of the firehose.
 A novel word doesn't match to any frequency class the first time it is seen and therefore won't show up in the frequency filters (until they are recomputed.)
 This is not a problem, however.
 The window is large, so any incoming word that doesn't match to a frequency class is almost certainly very rare and can therefore default to being treated as being in the least frequent class which, courtesy of Ziph's law, which will have only one occurrence of each word.
 This is a special case of the general reason why the token window must be large.

-All of this happens in the background and not in the main processing pipeline.
+The critical thing is that all of this happens in the background and not in the main processing pipeline.

 ## Receiving Tweets

-The main routine reads inbound Tweets from RabbitMQ in CSV format.
+The main routine either reads inbound Tweets from RabbitMQ in CSV format or reads the input directly from CSV files saved on disk.

 The receiving phase:

+- Extracts the words from each incoming Tweet and normalizes them.
+This include unifying the case, dealing with diacritics and such, discarding junk words, etc. The result is a stream of meaningful tokens.

+- Puts the tokens on a queue for the off-line frequency calculations to use for the periodic asynchronous frequency calculations.

 - Maintains an in-memory sliding window of the latest Tweets.
 This is not to be confused with the window of tokens used for frequency analysis.
 The Tweet window is much shorter and holds the entire Tweet struct for every Tweet that contributed to the last several cycles of busy-word processing.
 This might typically be a minute or so of Tweets.
-They are continually aged out and discarded to limit the size in memory.
+They are continually aged out and discarded in order to limit the size in memory.

-- Extracts the words from each incoming Tweet and normalizes them.
-This include unifying the case, dealing with diacritics and such, discarding junk words, etc. The result is a stream of meaningful tokens.

-- Puts the tokens on a queue for the off-line frequency calculations to use for the periodic asynchronous frequency calculations.

 - Obtains the frequency class for each token using the frequency class filters.